leonardoce/leonardoce-jekill/_posts/2014-02-20-iliad-framework-lesson-six.markdown

 categories: programming smalltalk
 ---

+In the [previous post][previous-post] we talked about how events are implemented, and you saw that actions are implemented with Javascript code.

 Really?
 You want to keep Javascript off your browsing experience?
 Firefox, in the new releases, even don't have a setting to disable Javascript without installing a plugin.